linux-cultist/venv-selector.nvim/README.md

 	}},
 	config = function()
 		require("venv-selector").setup({
+		-- search_venv_managers (default: true).
+Will search for Poetry and Pipenv virtual environments in their -- default location.
+If you dont use the default location, you can search_venv_managers = true,

+		-- search_workspace (default: true).
+Your lsp has the concept of "workspaces" (project folders), and -- with this setting, the plugin will look in those folders for venvs.
+If you only use venvs located in -- project folders, you can set search = false and search_workspace = true. search_workspace = true,

-			-- path (optional) - Absolute path on the file system where the plugin will look for venvs.
+		-- path (optional, default not set).
+Absolute path on the file system where the plugin will look for venvs.
 		-- If you have venv folders in one specific path, you can set it here to look only in that path.
 		-- If you have many venv folders spread out across the file system, dont set this at all, and the -- plugin will search for your venvs relative to what file is open in the current buffer. path = "/home/username/your_venvs"

+		-- search (default: true) - Search your computer for virtual environments outside of Poetry and Pipenv.
+		-- Used in combination with parents setting to decide how it searches.
-			-- search (optional) - Search for virtual environments outside of Poetry and Pipenv.
-You can set this -- to false if you only use Poetry or Pipenv to disable the search for other venvs, making the plugin faster. search = true
+		-- You can set this to false to speed up the plugin if your virtual envs are in your workspace, or in Poetry -- or Pipenv locations.
+No need to search if you know where they will be. search = true

-			-- parents (optional) - How many parent directories the plugin will go up, before traversing down -- into all children directories to look for venvs.
-Set this to 0 if you use an absolute path above. parents = 2,
+		-- parents (default: 2) - Used when search = true only.
+How many parent directories the plugin will go up -- (relative to where your open file is on the file system when you run VenvSelect).
+Once the parent directory -- is found, the plugin will traverse down into all children directories to look for venvs.
+The higher -- you set this number, the slower the plugin will usually be since there is more to search.
+		-- You may want to set this to to 0 if you specify a path in the path setting to avoid searching parent -- directories.
+		parents = 2,

-			-- name (optional) - The name of the venv directories to look for.
-Can for example be set to ".venv". name = "venv" -- NOTE: You can also use a lua table here for multiple names: {"venv", ".venv"}` })
+		-- name (default: venv) - The name of the venv directories to look for. name = "venv" -- NOTE: You can also use a lua table here for multiple names: {"venv", ".venv"}` })
 	end
 	event = "VeryLazy", -- Optional: needed only if you want to type `:VenvSelect` without a keymapping